-Hollister's Urban Service Area historically defined the areas in which the City provides access to municipal water and sewer service.
-However, as part of this General Plan, the City will evaluate whether this boundary can be retired as Government Code Section 56133 identifies the geographic area jurisdictions can provide infrastructure service.
+Hollister's USA historically defined the areas in which the City provides access to municipal water and sewer service.
+However, as part of this General Plan, the City will evaluate whether this boundary can be retired as Government Code Section 56133 identifies the geographic area in which jurisdictions can provide infrastructure service.